urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt2.md

 <img class="" src="https://media.urbit.org/site/posts/essays/value-of-address-space-pt2-tss.svg">
 <br>

 Trading non-fungible tokens like Urbit IDs is rather different than trading quasi-fungible tokens like Bitcoin (even setting aside the issue of volume).
 Each Urbit ID is unique, and so they tend to be purchased by end users for their specific characteristics, rather than generically.
-As an example, the planet `~parret-barret` sold for about $1,000 at a time when most planets were selling for $10-20, perhaps due to it’s rhyming name.
+As an example, the planet `~parret-barret` sold for about $1,000 at a time when most planets were selling for $10-20, perhaps due to its rhyming name.
 Planets with circular sigils also often sell for significantly above market rate — we’re not entirely sure why this is the case.

 ## Planet Sales